Streamerbot/docs/streamerbot/3.api/1.sub-actions/speakerbot/speak.md

     type: bool
     value: true
   - name: speechFile
+    description: |
-    description: The file containing the speech audio, or `null` if it doesn't exist
+      The file containing the speech audio, or `null` if it doesn't exist.

+      **Note**: The "Save TTS audio to file" option must be enabled in the Speaker.bot settings, and either the "Silent" or "Delay" parameters.
     type: string
   - name: duration
     description: The duration of the speech, when the delay option is used